ImranParthiib/ImranParthiib.github.io/README.md

 ## Contact Me

-Feel free to reach out to me via email at [email protected] or connect with me on LinkedIn.
+Feel free to reach out to me [Contact](https://imranparthib.me/#contact) or connect with me on LinkedIn.